McDerpp/Pygame_Programming_Language/README.md

 **  win condition:**
-  enemy character runs out of stamina and does not have skill that restores stamina enemy character hp falls to zero
+  enemy character runs out of stamina and does not have a skill that restores stamina enemy character's hp falls to zero

 **  lose condition**
-  player character hp falls down to zero player chacter has no stamina left and have not used any stamina healing move
+  player character's hp falls down to zero player character has no stamina left and has not used any stamina healing move